Efficient Multi-Template Learning for Structured Prediction

-The rest of this paper is organized as follows: Section \ref{sec:related-work} briefly reviews related work of structured prediction and multiple kernel learning.
-In Section \ref{sec:MTL}, we first describe the relationship between features and templates in natural language processing tasks.
-Then the proposed MTL framework for structured prediction is presented.
-Section \ref{sec:sequence-labeling} and Section \ref{sec:dependency-parsing} discuss two showcases, sequence labeling and dependency parsing, in the MTL framework and related experimental results, respectively.
-Finally, Section \ref{sec:conclusion} gives conclusive remarks.
+The rest of this paper is organized as follows.
+The proposed MTL$^{struct}$ framework for structured prediction is presented in Section~\ref{sec:MTL} and its extension to $p$-block norm regularization is given in Section~\ref{sec:pmkl}.
+Section~\ref{sec:experiments} presents the experimental results of two showcases, i.e, sequence labeling and dependency parsing.
+Conclusive remarks are given in Section~\ref{sec:conclusion}.